Dipin-Rajput/Bridgelabz_Dipin_2110991880/README.md

     print(i * i)
     i+=1

-# for loop with break and continue
+### for loop with break and continue

-# break statement breaks the loop when the condition is met.
+break: break statement breaks the loop when the condition is met.
-# continue statement skip the iteration when the condition is met.
+continue: continue statement skip the iteration when the condition is met.

 str = "DipinRajput"